Perspective - Simple can be better

 But perhaps the simplicity of a drink like an Apple Martini, developed with a range of different apples, prepared in different ways, could be result in a more satisfying, complex and even original cocktail than other drinks that claim to be innovative.

 Think about the best apple you have ever tasted; the balance of sweetness and acidity and the clean finish that lingers on the palate.
 Imagine taking all of those elements (and I mean all) and capturing them in a cocktail glass.

-Perhaps it’s not possible, but if it is it would undoubtedly be a better drink than any clever flavour combination I can think of.
+Perhaps it’s not possible, but if it is it would undoubtedly be a better drink than any clever flavor combination I can think of.

 We have all heard the mantra that fewer ingredients make a better drink.
 I’m discovering more and more of the best executed cocktails that use only two or three cocktail ingredients, but every ingredient is expertly researched, prepared and incorporated in to the finished drink.

-Tristan Stephenson is the co-owner of three of London's top cocktail bars, as well as a keen cocktail historian, pioneer of modernist bartending techniques and amateur flavour scientist.
+Tristan Stephenson is the co-owner of three of London's top cocktail bars, as well as a keen cocktail historian, pioneer of modernist bartending techniques and amateur flavor scientist.